 edited by E.A.
 Feigenbaum and J. Feldman, New York: McGraw-Hill.

-To my knowledge it is not online anywhere.
+To my knowledge the original paper is not online anywhere.

 Kasparov vs. Deep Blue: The Rematch